ebachard/Linux_Alsa_Audio_Record/README.md

 This project is under GPL v3 License.
-See : http://www.gnu.org/licenses/gpl-3.0.html and has been inspired from https://github.com/vrxfile/trik_alsa_record_test, with a big thank you to Rostislav Varzar who provides the code with a free license.
+See : http://www.gnu.org/licenses/gpl-3.0.html and has been inspired from https://github.com/vrxfile/trik_alsa_record_test, with **a big thank you to Rostislav Varzar who provides the initial code, and the ideas under a free license**.

 **Questions ?
 Please file an issue !**